Agencies Responsible for regulating drones in the United Kingdom (UK)

 Drone Regulator in The United Kingdom: Civil Aviation Authority of The United Kingdom

-The UK agency responsible for drone safety, CAA, has provided many internet-accessible details on flying for fun or work.
-The highlights are enumerated below.
-For more details go to the link above.
+The UK agency responsible for drone safety, CAA, has provided details on flying for fun or work.
+We enumerate the highlights below.
+For more details, click on the link above.

 Are drones allowed in the UK?